 Often, it is difficult to judge how important the detailed, regional convergence failures are, as they are implemented on a pass-fail basis.
 That is, an all-or-nothing convergence test does not give one a sense of how poorly or how well the run is converged.
 A qualitative metric for convergence is presented in a NEMS output report (Ftab table 150) as an aid in evaluating the degree of convergence.
 The metric, known as the convergence test Grade Point Average (GPA) scores the convergence tests on a 4-point, academic-style grading scale.
 With this idea, a run's convergence status is revealed with a single number associated with a sense of quality: a 4.0 GPA is a straight-A average, for example.
-A run with a convergence GPA of 2.0 passes with a solid C, while a GPA of 1.0 gets a D: a poor, but passing, grade.
+A run with a convergence GPA of 2.0 (a C) is average, while a GPA of 1.0 (a D) is a poor grade.
 This heuristic grading scale is derived using a weighted average of the absolute value of percentage differences in convergence variables, aggregated across sectors and regions.
 The convergence GPA is calculated as follows: